-12 public schools and evaluate, by August 1, 2020, each school district's and charter school integrated data repository and data analytics resources initiative.
-The workgroup must make recommendations regarding the development of a statewide threat assessment database to provide access to information about any school threat assessment to

-The legislation also requires the OSS to establish a Statewide Threat Assessment Database authorized personnel in each school district.
+The legislation also requires OSS to establish a Statewide Threat Assessment Database Workgroup to complement the work of FDOE and FDLE associated with the centralized integrated data repository and data analytics resources initiative.
+The workgroup must make recommendations regarding the development of a statewide threat assessment database to provide access to information about any school threat assessment to authorized personnel in each school district.
 The workgroup must provide a report to OSS no later than December 31, 2019.